linkedin

 4. Ignoring Metrics

 Making decisions based on assumptions is a risk.
-If you are feeling tentative about measuring your baselines and then planning to work on improving them, it may be a sign of a lack of confidence in your decision-making process.
+If you are feeling tentative about measuring your baselines and then planning to work on improving them, it may be a sign of a lack of confidence in your decision-making process, leading to major risks in website development project.

 A company undertaking a website redesign project is usually at their wits end with their old site.
 Therefore, spending more time analyzing it may seem counterintuitive.
 Often, this is reflected in how SEO concerns are treated within the larger context of project requirements.